 “Tell the believing men to control their gazes and guard their private parts, because that is purer for them.
 Verily, God is all-aware of what they are trying to do.

 And tell the believing women to control their gazes and guard their private parts.
 Tell them not to uncover their beauty except what is naturally seen.
-Tell them to put a part of their headscarves onto their chests and not display their beautiful parts except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women, those who they are guardians of, those male attendants that have no sexual desire to women, or children who are not yet aware of the private aspects of women.
+Tell them to put a part of their headscarves onto their chests and not display their beautiful parts except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women attendants, the captives who they are guardians of, the males that have no more sexual desire to women, or children who are not yet aware of the private aspects of women.
 Tell them not to stamp their feet on the ground for their beautiful parts to be noticed.
 Believers!
 Turn to God altogether, so that you may attain what you hope for.” (an-Noor 24:30-31)

 The command to “control the gazes” is given both to men and women because it is a fact that people emotionally connect through their looks first.
 If we do not control our gazes, it may take us to the edge of an unlawful relation step by step.
 It is significant that according to the Quran, not only having unlawful sexual relation (zina) but also approaching it is prohibited: